Last week I got to fly on a private jet for the first time. Which was interesting.

 Do ‘shared plane, scheduled plane’ private jets miss the whole point?

 There is no real proof yet that any company will make money running aircraft on this model.
 The jury is very much out on JetSmarter, and the two people I flew with to Geneva were both fully aware that the company appears to have a precarious business model.
-When I met US blogger Brian Kelly last year he was raving about how he used JetSmarter in New York, but was similarly dismissive of its long term prospects.
+When I met US writer Brian Kelly last year he was raving about how he used JetSmarter in New York, but was similarly dismissive of its long term prospects.

 Let’s look at the London to Geneva service I flew.
 JetSmarter flies it TWICE per WEEK.
 That’s it.
 You need to fly at 8am on a Monday or 4pm on a Thursday.
 There are no other options.